 - They are one of only a few food sources of Vitamin D

 - You’ve probably heard Vitamin D called the sunshine vitamin.
 While you can get some from the sun most of us also need to get it from food.
 Mushrooms, fatty fish, and fortified dairy products are the best sources.
-Vitamin D is essential for bone health but we are learning so much more about its role in supporting our immune system, and respiratory system.
+Mushrooms grown under UV light contain between 10mcg to 3 – 12 mcg per ounce which is 15% – 60% of what you need daily.
+(1)

-The Blend is promoted by the Mushroom Council as a way to add some flavor, nutrition, and bulk to your ground beef.
+The Mushroom Council promotes the Blend as a way to add some flavor, nutrition, and bulk to your ground beef.
 I love this trick and honestly, your family doesn’t need to know you’ve done this.
 They will only be complimenting you on the best burgers ever!
-(Remember, mushrooms add a ton of flavor!)

-First, finely chop 8 oz. of mushrooms.
-I use Crimini or baby bella mushrooms but white, button mushrooms would work too.
+After you have washed and dried your mushrooms, finely chop them.
+I use crimini or baby Bella mushrooms but white, button mushrooms would work too.

 Chop them with a sharp knife or pulse them in your food processor.

 Cook them in a frying pan to release the water.
 You don’t have to do this step but mushrooms release a fair amount of water when cooked.
-So I cook them until they are dry.
+If you don’t precook them I find the burger breaks apart as it cooks, so I pre-cook them until they are dry.

-Now, let them cool and then mix them into your ground beef along with salt and pepper and other seasonings.
-I have found that I don’t need a lot of salt in these.
+Now, let the mushrooms cool for about 10 minutes, or until you are able to comfortably touch them.
+Then mix them into your ground beef, with a little salt, pepper, and other seasonings.
+I have found that I don’t need a lot of salt in these and if you are watching your salt intake, you can probably forgo it altogether.
 Thanks, umami!